KainosSoftwareLtd/ansible-clamav/README.md

   LogRotate: 'no'
 ```

+Note that ansible requires unique key/value pairs; if you duplicate a key only the last occurance within the hash will be recognised.

-Of note are the clamav_clamd_config.LogFile key; this is used in the ansible role so if your overriding these variables then this __must__ exist otherwise you'll get variable 'undefined' errors on execution.
+The clamav_clamd_config.LogFile key is quite important; this is used in the ansible role so if your overriding this variable then this key __must__ exist otherwise you'll get variable 'undefined' errors on execution.

 When overriding these variables remember that ansible by default will __not__ merge hashes; this means to tweak the LogRotate value in `clamav_freshclam_config` above you would need to duplicate the whole block as and then make your change as per below:

 ```
 clamav_freshclam_config:
   DatabaseDirectory: '{{ clamav_data_dir }}'